-- Make sure you’re already preapproved for your loan (or go through pre-underwriting, if possible) so waiting for that isn’t a factor.
+- Make sure you’re already pre-approved for your loan (or go through pre-underwriting, if possible) so the actual approval process can move faster.

-- Be available — this isn’t the time to go on a trip or turn your cellphone off.
+- Be available.
 If you’re ready to answer the seller’s questions at a moment’s notice, you may very well come across as easier to deal with than a cash buyer.

 Financial incentives in the seller’s favor are always a plus.
-Not only can a full-price offer give you an edge over cash if it’s a low cash offer, but you can gain additional advantage by offering to pay closing costs.
+Not only can a full-price or above list price offer give you an edge over cash if it’s a low cash offer, but you can gain an additional advantage by offering to pay closing costs.
 If the seller has a longer timeline in mind, you could consider sweetening the deal by offering to throw in a rent-back agreement — where you allow the seller to continue living in the home for a specified period of time after closing.

-A higher price, as few contingencies as possible and an emotional appeal can put you far ahead of any cash offer a seller might be considering.
-Gordon says that one other way buyers can set themselves apart is to “write a very, very good letter associated with your offer.”
+Bottom line: A higher price, as few contingencies as possible, and an emotional appeal can put you far ahead of any cash offer a seller might be considering.

 Handling cash offers as a buyer